 The Yoga Sutras of Patanjali must have been composed and then transmitted by the oral tradition since, at least, 1500-1000 BC but came into the written form much later, in around 500 BC–300 AD.
 The sutras were always kept short, as they were intended to be learned, memorized and chanted with reverence and understanding in order to facilitate the development of a deep sense of quiet, inner contemplation.
-The 195 or 196 sutras, depending on the version.
-(Two versions are available today that differ on the addition of a sutra at 3.22, which is actually an expansion of the idea presented in the previous sutra.)
+There are 195 or 196 sutras, depending on the version.
+Two versions are available today that differ on the addition of a sutra at 3.22, which is actually an expansion of the idea presented in the previous sutra.
 They are arranged in a logical form and placed into four chapters.

-Chapter One: Samadhi Pada
+Chapter 1: Samadhi Pada

 Sutras 1.1-1.4 deal with the definition of Yoga as a process of mental purification.
 The classical definition of Yoga as a discipline to control the whirlpools of the subconscious or unconscious mind (yogah chitavritti nirodha, 1.2) is given along with the understanding of the process of oneness with the vrittis, which occurs in the absence of the control.